Stationary rotating black holes in theories with gravitational Chern-Simons Lagrangian term: Stationary rotating black holes in

-Now we take just one vanishing angular momentum, e.g., $J_3$ (so $J_3 = 0$, $J_1 \ne 0$, $J_2 \ne 0$).
-In this case in general there is no important enhancement of the symmetry group of isometries.
+Now we take just one vanishing angular parameter, e.g., $a_3$ (so $a_3 = 0$, $a_1 \ne 0$, $a_2 \ne 0$).
+In this case in general there is no important enhancement of the symmetry group of isometries of MP metric.
 For the corresponding MP black hole by explicit calculation we have established that

 so a gCS contribution to the equations of motion are in this case nontrivial and MP black holes are no longer solutions, i.e.,

 The equations of motion still look too complicated to offer much hope for finding exact solutions.
 However, we can get some information from a perturbative analysis.
 Direct calculation shows that nonvanishing components in (\ref{cmnnv}) are $C^{t\phi_3}[g_{\mathrm{MP}}]$, $C^{\phi_1\phi_3}[g_{\mathrm{MP}}]$ and $C^{\phi_2\phi_3}[g_{\mathrm{MP}}]$, which shows that a perturbative solution (around $\lambda = 0$) is not of the form (\ref{vaneom}) when $\lambda \ne 0$.